Of all my emergency food, spices were one of the most challenging items to stockpile.

 Freezing spices will keep them fresh indefinitely.
 However, freezing isn’t usually a good long-term storage solution.
 The spices might pick up smells from other items in your freezer.
 Also, if there were a long-term power outage, your spices would start to go bad.

 I store some spices in the freezer – but not for long-term storage.
-These are spices that I frequently use, buy in bulk, and rotate through fairly quickly.
+These are spices that I frequently use, buy in bulk, and rotate through reasonably quickly.

 4. Use Small Containers